-Colored test chemicals or test chemicals able to develop a color after contact with the tissue can generate a remaining Non- Specific Color on living tissues (%NSC{living}).
+Colored test chemicals or test chemicals able to develop a color after contact with the tissue can generate a remaining Non- Specific Color on living tissues (%NSCliving).
 Therefore, each test chemical has to be checked for its colorant properties.
 Indeed, test chemicals that appear red, blue, black and green by absorbing light should be potentially considered as intrinsic colorants.

-- Adapted controls should always be included for colored liquid/viscous test chemicals. - For uncolored liquid/viscous test chemicals, this possible interference should first be checked (step 1) before deciding to include adapted controls (step 2).
+- Adapted controls should always be included for colored solid test chemicals.

+- For uncolored solid test chemicals, this possible interference should first be checked (step 1) before deciding to include adapted controls (step 2).

-Specific controls must be used in these cases consisting of test chemical-treated tissues that followed all the steps of the method except the MTT incubation. %NSC{living} is determined after isopropanol extraction and OD reading in similar conditions (see specific calculation section B.3.3).
+Specific controls must be used in these cases consisting of test chemical-treated tissues that followed all the steps of the method except the MTT incubation. %NSCliving is determined after isopropanol extraction and OD reading in similar conditions (see specific calculation section B.3.3).

+A: Control

-- A: Control - B: Test chemical 1: no color C: Slight coloration of an - orange test chemical D: Strong coloration of an orange test chemical
+B: Test chemical 1: no color C: Slight coloration of an blue test chemical

+D: Strong coloration of an dark blue test chemical

-NB: Orange is an example.
+NB: Blue is an example.
 A coloring test chemical can have off course another color.